ysph/gHub-GUI/README.md

 # g403-GUI-control
-control led and dpi on linux via GUI
+Control the logitech's g403 LED and DPI on linux via GUI Sync your colours and set default DPI options.

 ## Dependency